Skip to the content.

 string String of characters

-struct Untyped key-value map, where keys are always of type string
+struct Key-value map, where with string keys and values of any type

 Any